alexqfredrickson/notes/aws/aws.md

 ElastiCache is a managed Redis/Memcached service.

+Redis-based ElastiCache instances only contain a single node.

 ### DynamoDB

 DynamoDB is a schemaless NoSQL database service.
 It scales without incurring downtime.